MicrosoftLearning/SC-401T00-Information-Security-Administrator/Instructions/Demos/Ignite_2025/DLP-1-data-loss-prevention.md

    A confirmation flyout will appear indicating that the policy has been published successfully.

+You've activated the Copilot DLP policy, moving it from simulation mode to active enforcement.

 ## Task 3 – Create an endpoint DLP policy

+In this task, you'll create an endpoint DLP policy that blocks users from pasting or uploading sensitive project data to AI websites.

 1. On the **Policies** page of the **Data Loss Prevention** solution of the Microsoft Purview portal, select **+ Create policy**.